naveenkumarbv66/Network-API-Calls-using-CoroutineWorker/README.md

 Notes
 --
 - Internet permission is declared in the manifest.
-- WorkManager is used to perform network work in the background.
+- CoroutineWorker/WorkManager is used to perform network work in the background.
 - Logging interceptor is enabled for network call inspection in Logcat.